 \section{Abstract}

-As a common physical phenomenon in nature, liquid-gas coexistence(LGC) is generally associated with finite temperature and long-range interaction.
-Here we report a new mechanism in engineering LGC well beyond the traditional frame, i.e., for ground state bosons under contact interactions.
-It is facilitated by the mismatch of spin polarization, dubbed ``spin twist", between single-particle and interaction channels of bosons with spin degree of freedom.
-Such spin twist creates an effective repulsion for low-density bosons and uniquely stabilizes the gas phase, thereby enabling LGC in the presence of a quantum droplet with much larger density.
-We have demonstrated the scheme taking the example of binary bosons subject to Rabi coupling and magnetic detuning.
-The liquid-gas transition and coexistence therein can be conveniently tuned by single-particle potentials and spin-dependent interactions.
-To characterize LGC, we have shown the phase separation of liquid and gas in a trap and identified two universal exponents for the critical behavior of their densities.
-The spin twist scheme for LGC can be generalized to a wide class of quantum systems with competing single-particle and interaction orders.
+We study the thermodynamic liquid-gas transition and coexistence (LGTC) for ground state bosons under contact interactions.
+We find that the LGTC can be facilitated by the mismatch of spin polarization, dubbed ``spin twist", between single-particle and interaction channels of bosons with spin degree of freedom.
+Such spin twist uniquely stabilizes the gas phase by creating an effective repulsion for low-density bosons, thereby enabling LGTC in the presence of a quantum droplet at much larger density.
+We have demonstrated the scheme for binary bosons subject to Rabi coupling and magnetic detuning, where the liquid-gas transition can be conveniently tuned and their coexistence can be characterized by discontinuous density profile in a harmonic trap.
+The spin twist scheme for LGTC can be generalized to a wide class of quantum systems with competing single-particle and interaction orders.